Puerto Rico Honeymoon: Savor the Caribbean with No Passport Required

 If you’re traveling to the island as a US citizen you won’t need a passport, because Puerto Rico is a territory of the United States.
 For international visitors, a valid passport is needed to enter Puerto Rico.

 Book flights and leave the house with one simple photo ID (like your driver’s license) to travel to this destination.

-It’s likely your Puerto Rico honeymoon will start here, landing after you fly over the Atlantic Ocean to the largest and their main airport, Luis Muñoz Marín International Airport (SJU).
+It’s likely that your Puerto Rico honeymoon will start in San Juan, landing after you fly over the Atlantic Ocean to the largest and their main airport, Luis Muñoz Marín International Airport (SJU).
 It’s just east of the island’s capital city, San Juan.

 We’ve priced out roundtrip flights to this honeymoon destination from three major US cities for the first week of November:

-- NYC to SJU: $350, for just under 4 hours of traveling with a nonstop flight.
+- NYC to SJU: As little as $200 , for just under 4 hours of traveling with a nonstop flight.

 Of course you’ll have to get to your honeymoon resort after arriving.
 14 car rental companies have desks at the airport.
 Additionally, there are readily available taxis and public buses.
 Another option is Uber.
 (Uber is only common in areas surrounding San Juan, thus it isn’t reliable for getting around other parts of the island.)
 Some hotels may provide transportation to and from the airport as well.

 In Puerto Rico, you’ll have plenty of lodging options.
 And when you’re looking for a touch of luxury and romance, Hilton stands head and shoulders above the rest.

 Hilton is renowned for its exceptional hospitality and boasts six honeymoon-worthy resorts and hotels.
 With ocean-view rooms and unforgettable dining, these resorts will provide you with the romantic oasis you’re looking for on your honeymoon.